Bochy is a Sable Sheltie and as such, is the office herder. If you are coming or going, Bochy will lead the way!

 Louis takes a little longer to warm up to his human co-workers and other people, but once he gets to know you, he’s your friend for life, and will always be by your side.

-Ollie is of the newest member of our canine staff, joining the team as a puppy in the winter of 2019.
+Ollie joined the team as a puppy in the winter of 2019.
 Ollie is a Husky-Golden Retriever cross who absolutely adores attention.
 She is first to greet everyone in the morning, and will continue to greet them throughout the day.

 Charlie passed away from cancer in the spring of 2019.
 She was only a member of the canine team for a short period of time but made a tremendous impact as a mother figure to the other office dogs.